Zac Build Guide by flyingbaklava

 For starting items, I either start Cloth Armor and 4 healing potions (against a physical damage champion) or Doran's Shield and a potion (against a magic damage champion).
 The reason why I start Doran's Shield is because it gives health (which helps your passive), passive healing and auto attack damage reduction.
 I don’t like Doran's Shield, but I can’t think of a better starting choice against magic damage champions.

-In general, I always start off by completing a tanky item and then following it up with Abyssal Scepter.
+In general, I always start off by completing a tanky item and then following it up with Abyssal Mask.
 The tanky item depends on your lane opponent.
 If you are fighting an auto attack heavy physical damage champion like Aatrox, Tryndamere, or Yasuo, I like to build Thornmail first.
 If you are fighting a spell based physical damage champion like Wukong, Garen, or Gangplank, I like to build Sunfire Cape first.
 If you are fighting a magic damage champion, rush Spirit Visage.
-If you are playing against a champion with lots of hybrid damage like Jax, bruiser Fizz, or bruiser Nidalee, rush Abyssal Scepter and Thornmail.
+If you are playing against a champion with lots of hybrid damage like Jax, bruiser Fizz, or bruiser Nidalee, rush Abyssal Mask and Thornmail.
 Against jax, you may want to buy Thornmail first.

 Detailed item analysis: